r0ei/coroapi/README.md

 ## Installation
 - `pip install coroapi`
-1. Make sure you have [python3 installed and on your PATH](https://docs.python-guide.org/starting/installation/)
+1. Make sure you have [python3 installed and on your PATH](https://docs.python-guide.org/starting/installation/) When there's new release, you need to update the package
+- `pip install coroapi --upgrade`

 ## Simple Usage